charlottemelcher/ideal-octo-meme/rules.md

 ## Add any other rules that your team establishes to help each other work effectively together
 1. Communicate conflicts
-1. Don't be passiv aggressive
+1. Don't be passive aggressive